kokkonisd/paignion/README.md

 is no need to do this without having the user pick the item up first.

 Finally, `Y` is a string containing a message or a value for the key `X`.

+The `set` and `add` commands can be used either to set/append strings, or to set/add integers.
+The `sub`, `mul` and `div` commands only serve to subtract, multiply and divide by an integer value respectively.

 To conclude, here is the rest of the available properties for the actions: